Matt-1123/full_stack_open/part0/0.5/answer.md

     server-->>browser: Notes JSON data
     deactivate server

-    Note right of browser: The browser executes the callback function that renders the notes as <li> elements using the DOM API
+    Note right of browser: The browser executes the callback function (onreadystatechange event handler) that renders the notes as <li> elements using the DOM API
 ```